-Course Description:
+Course Description: This course provides an introduction to public relations and its role in American society.
+Basic principles and theories are reviewed and the communications planning process is examined.
+Students will examine current issues and trends and analyze the ethical and legal considerations incumbent on the public relations practitioner.
+Cases and communications examples will be discussed.
+In addition, the student will learn public relations writing skills and prepare a public relations plan.
 The course will serve as a foundation for those interested in a career in public relations as well as provide a helpful overview of the practice for those planning careers in other fields.
-It will provide an introduction to public relations and its role in American society.
-Basic principles and theories are reviewed and the communications planning process is examined.
-Students will examine current issues/case studies and trends and analyze the ethical and legal considerations incumbent on the public relations practitioner.
-In addition, the student will learn basic public relations terms, tactics and the importance of writing skills and storytelling.
-The course is intended to help students prepare an external or internal public relations plan and best practices when working as an intern or entry level associate.

-Course objectives:
+Course Objectives:

-- 1. Familiarize students with the basic terms, concepts and principles of public relations - 2.
+- 1. Familiarize students with the basic concepts and principles of public relations - 2.
 Expose the student to strategies and tools of public relations - 3.
-Provide hands-on writing experience and initial steps in develop communications planning skills
+Provide hands-on writing experience and develop communications planning skills

-By the end of this course students will be familiar with how public relations can impact an organization's image, what is likely to be asked of them in an entry level position and the basics of how to design and write a public relations program.
+By the end of this course students will be familiar with how public relations can impact an organization's image and how to design and write a public relations program.